 A plaintiff has the full range of remedies available to them, including damages, declaratory orders and injunctive relief.
-There remains debate in Guernsey as to whether or not specific performance as a remedy is available.
+There remains debate in Guernsey as to whether or not specific performance or mandatory injunctions are available as remedies.

 9.2 Rules Regarding Damages